Programs

 In the process, many untested assumptions about the value of these organizations were integrated into public policymaking.
 This interdisciplinary seminar will examine the political roles of civil society organizations from a variety of viewpoints and disciplines.

-The Center on Philanthropy and Civil Society will appoint eight faculty fellows and five graduate-student fellows for the 2004-2005 academic year.
-Fellows will be drawn from the social sciences and humanities.
-Faculty Fellows will receive one course release time for the year of their fellowship, and Doctoral Fellows will receive a stipend of $5,000.
-All full-time CUNY faculty members are eligible for the Faculty fellowships (release-time awards are subject to departmental approval); level III GSUC students are eligible for Graduate fellowships.
+The Center on Philanthropy and Civil Society has appoint eight faculty fellows and five graduate-student fellows for the 2004-2005 academic year.
+Fellows were drawn from the social sciences and humanities.
+Faculty Fellows received one course release time for the year of their fellowship, and Doctoral Fellows received a stipend of $5,000.
+All full-time CUNY faculty members were eligible for the Faculty fellowships (release-time awards were subject to departmental approval); level III GSUC students were eligible for Graduate fellowships.
+Deadline was Wednesday, April 21, 2004.